Ray Liotta: Career

-After college, Liotta moved to New York City.
-He got a job as a bartender at the Shubert Organization and landed an agent within six months.
+After graduating from the University of Miami, Liotta moved to New York City, where he was hired as a bartender at the Shubert Organization and landed an agent within six months.
 One of his earliest roles was as Joey Perrini on the soap opera Another World, on which he appeared from 1978 to 1981.
 He left the show and moved to Los Angeles.
 He made his film debut in 1983's The Lonely Lady.
 His first major acting role was Something Wild (1986), for which he received his first Golden Globe nomination, this nomination being for Best Supporting Actor – Motion Picture.
-In 1989, Liotta portrayed the ghost of baseball player Shoeless Joe Jackson in the fantasy/drama film Field of Dreams.
+In 1989, Liotta played the ghost of baseball player Shoeless Joe Jackson in the fantasy/drama film Field of Dreams.

 In 1990, Liotta portrayed real-life mobster Henry Hill in Martin Scorsese's universally praised and commercially successful Academy Award winning film Goodfellas.
 In 1992, he starred as a psychopathic cop in the thriller Unlawful Entry.
-He appeared in a leading role in the science-fiction/action film No Escape.
+He appeared in a leading role in the 1994 science-fiction/action film No Escape.
+In 1995, he starred in the war comedy film Operation Dumbo Drop.
 In 1996, he starred in the sci-fi/thriller Unforgettable.
 Liotta earned critical praise for his turn in James Mangold's 1997 film Cop Land, and he received critical praise in 1998 for his performance as a compulsive gambler in Phoenix.

-Liotta portrayed singer Frank Sinatra in the 1998 TV movie The Rat Pack (for which he received a Screen Actors Guild award nomination).
-He starred as himself in the sitcom Just Shoot Me in December 2001.
-In October 2002 he provided the voice of Tommy Vercetti for the 2002 video game Grand Theft Auto: Vice City.
+Liotta portrayed singer Frank Sinatra in the 1998 TV film The Rat Pack (for which he received a Screen Actors Guild award nomination).
+He starred as himself in the sitcom Just Shoot Me! in December 2001.
+In October 2002, he provided the voice of Tommy Vercetti for the 2002 video game Grand Theft Auto: Vice City.
 He appeared in the television drama ER in 2004, playing Charlie Metcalf in the episode "Time of Death".

 The ER role earned Liotta an Emmy for Outstanding Guest Actor in a Drama Series (Liotta later spoofed himself and his Emmy win in Bee Movie).
 Liotta starred in the 2006 CBS television series Smith, which was pulled from the schedule after three episodes.
-In 2012 Liotta appeared as himself in a purely vocal role for the "What a Croc!" episode of the Disney Channel comedy series Phineas & Ferb.
+In 2012, Liotta appeared as himself in a purely vocal role for the "What a Croc!" episode of the Disney Channel comedy series Phineas and Ferb.